ah100101/BlockScoped/docs/html/accessibility-enhancement-to-img.md

   <template slot='answer'>

-  The alt tag should be provided a concise description of the image, not a single word file name of the image.
+  The `alt` tag should be set to a concise description of the image, not a single word file name of the image.

   For example: